Astronomy

 Grading Mode: Standard Letter, Pass/No Pass

 Introduction to the origin, evolution and structure of the solar system, stars, galaxies and the Universe.
 Milestones in the science of astronomy from ancient times to the space age.
 Historical development of astronomical ideas leading to current models.
 Special focus on the latest discoveries from both ground- and space-based instruments.
 Consideration of current controversies in astronomy and the future of astronomical research.
-May be taken for grades or on a pass-no pass basis.
-Lecture.
+Graded or Pass/No Pass option.
+This course may also be offered online.

 Catalog Program Pages Referencing ASTR A100